 A rating model is a set of specified and distinct criteria which, given a set of customer characteristics, produces a rating that ranks the customer based on its repayment capacity.
 Rating models are based on the principle that it is possible to derive a prediction of future customer performance from the default history of past customers on the basis of their characteristics.
 In order to better reflect the risk of customers in industries with highly distinctive characteristics, Nordea has decided upon a differentiation of rating models.
 Aside from a general corporate model used to rate the majority of industries, a number of specific models have been developed for specific segments, such as shipping and real estate management, taking into account the unique characteristics of these segments.
 Moreover, in each model the development methodology may vary.
-These methods range from purely statistical models based on an overall framework, in which financial and quantitative factors are combined with qualitative factors.
+These methods range from purely statistical models based on internal data to expert-based models.
+In general however, all rating models are based on an overall framework, in which financial and quantitative factors are combined with qualitative factors.